 After resolving related bottlenecks that clouded the production scheduling picture, we worked with sales to stabilize the demand plan for a 4-month window and then translate that demand into a level loaded monthly production wheel.
 Of course, no operation can be fully level loaded because business conditions and customer requirements change.
 However, by gaining the 4-month window into demand, grouping like-items, sequencing in a logical order to minimize changeovers and disruption, integrating an ABC flow with certain groups of items running more frequently than others (weekly, monthly, quarterly), and allocating capacity for non-forecastable orders or supply disruptions, we optimized the schedule and were able to maintain resiliency with changing conditions.
 Of course, conditions changed (ie. pandemic arose, inventory became a higher priority), and we were able to pivot to changing conditions and deliver significant results.

 A solid production schedule will turn chaos into stability.
 As stability is achieved, operational costs are reduced, expedite costs minimized, inventory turns increased, lead-times reduced, obsolete and slow-moving inventory minimized, employee morale improved, etc.

 Refer to our blog for many articles on planning, capacity and related concepts.
-Also, read more about these types of strategies in our eBooks, Thriving in 2022: Learning from Supply Chain Chaos and Future-Proofing Manufacturing & Supply Chain Post COVID-19.
+Also, read more about these types of strategies in our eBooks such as The Road Ahead: Business, Supply Chain & the World Order.
 If you are interested in talking about what it would take to optimize your production scheduling scenario, contact us.